 Fintech is now the 2nd largest exported product for New Zealand.

-I was recently asked what’s in the water in NZ, as we appear to be prolific Fintech Innovators.
-I think it would be ok to claim that kiwi’s in general innovate in all sorts of sectors.
-In my opinion largely due to the fact we are so geographically far away from everyone else that no one will be riding to our rescue, so best we just roll up our sleeves and get on it!
+Someone recently asked me what’s in the water in NZ, as we appear to be prolific Fintech Innovators.
+I think it would be ok to claim that kiwi’s, in general, innovate in all sorts of sectors.
+In my opinion, primarily due to the fact we are so geographically far away from everyone else that no one will be riding to our rescue, so best we roll up our sleeves and get on it!